-The module configurations S660N, S1400N, S2500N and S5100N have an external compact flash port located on the front side of the module.
+The module has an external compact flash port located on the front side of the module.
 The compact flash can be used only to store logs and other system data.
 No cryptographic keys, CSPs, or security-relevant management data can ever be input or output using this external compact flash.